MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 * **The project and source code for your app**.
 Using the [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host standard first-party UWP controls is supported in apps that target the .NET Framework or .NET Core 3.

 * **A UWP app project that defines a root Application class that derives from XamlApplication**.
 Your WPF or Windows Forms project must have access to an instance of the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.
+The recommended way to do this is to define this object in a separate UWP app project that is part of the solution for your WPF or Windows Forms app.
 This object acts as a root metadata provider for loading metadata for custom UWP XAML types in assemblies in the current directory of your application.

-    The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your WPF or Windows Forms project, revise the default `App` class in this project to derive from `XamlApplication`, and then create an instance of this object in the entry point code for your app.

     > [!NOTE]
-    > Although this component isn't required for trivial XAML Island scenarios such as hosting a first-party UWP control, your app needs this `XamlApplication` object to support the full range of XAML Island scenarios, including hosting custom UWP controls.
+    > Although the `XamlApplication` object isn't required for hosting a first-party UWP control, your app needs this object to support the full range of XAML Island scenarios, including hosting custom UWP controls.
 Therefore, we recommend that you always define a `XamlApplication` object in any solution in which you are using XAML Islands.

     > [!NOTE]
     > Your solution can contain only one project that defines a `XamlApplication` object.
 All custom UWP controls in your app share the same `XamlApplication` object.
 The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used to host UWP controls on the XAML Island.